Welcome back to school! We are so happy to see everyone again and welcome the new children to our school.

 Please return Charter so that it can be attached to homework diary.

 Forest School will continue this year.
-This will feature regular sessions in a woodland rather than a one-off visit.
-It is envisaged that classes will make weekly visits to Westport House over a certain timeframe.
-We plan that children will have the opportunity to experience the curriculum outside.
+This will feature regular sessions in woodland rather than a one-off visit.
+Classes will make weekly visits to Westport House over a certain timeframe of 4 to 6 weeks providing children with the opportunity to experience the curriculum outdoors.
 Parents will be given notice of “Forest Days” and children will need to come to school with appropriate clothing and footwear.
 More details to follow...

 We have a healthy eating policy so please do not give your child fizzy drinks, sweets, chocolate bars or crisps for lunch.
 We ask that each child has a lunchbox and takes home his/her own lunchtime waste.
 Everyone is responsible for their own waste.